 - freezing rain or icy conditions

-Access to the Martin Course is available, weather permitting, via the Chedoke Pro Shop until the last date of play on March 21, 2021.
+Access to the Martin Course is available, weather permitting, via the Chedoke Pro Shop until the last date of play.
 Daily Green fees are $20/per player, walking only.
 Golf course access will be determined daily by staff no later than 2pm for access the following day.
 Please refer to the City’s Sports Field Status tracker for up to date status.

 For more information, contact the Chedoke Pro Shop at 905-521-3970.